Greenpeace says brands refusing to reveal palm oil sources

 JAKARTA, Indonesia (AP) — Greenpeace says household brands including PepsiCo and Johnson & Johnson are refusing to disclose where they get their palm oil from despite vows to stop buying from companies that cut down tropical forests to grow the widely used commodity.

-The environmental group said Monday it had in January asked 16 major brands to reveal their suppliers of palm oil, which is mainly grown in Indonesia and Malaysia and used in a slew of consumer products from snacks to cosmetics.
+The environmental group said Monday that in January it asked 16 major brands to reveal their suppliers of palm oil, which is mainly grown in Indonesia and Malaysia and used in a slew of consumer products from snacks to cosmetics.
 It said eight disclosed the information and eight refused.

-Separately, Greenpeace said consumer goods companies are “way off track” in meeting a 2010 commitment to remove deforestation-linked palm oil from their supply chains by 2020.
+Greenpeace said the outcome adds to concerns international consumer goods companies are “way off track” in meeting a 2010 commitment to remove deforestation-linked palm oil from their supply chains by 2020.

-It said, “corporate commitments and polices have proliferated, but companies have largely failed to implement them.”
+“Corporate commitments and polices have proliferated, but companies have largely failed to implement them,” it said.

 Most Read Business Stories